DiamondLightSource/nexgen/docs/usage.rst

   .. code-block:: console

-    generate_nexus 2
+    generate_nexus 2 -i/-e output.master_filename=File.nxs input.vds_writer=dataset

  - For an existing dataset which also has a meta.h5 file

   .. code-block:: console

-    generate_nexus 3
+    generate_nexus 3 input.metafile=File_meta.h5 input.vds_writer=dataset

+TODO.
+Change deafults.
+Det snaked to True.
+Also, probably vds writer to dataset.
+VDS definitely.
+Snaked tbd.

 Copying NeXus files
 -------------------

- - Copy a nexus file in full, or just parts of it
+ - Copy a nexus file in full, or just parts of it.
+This tool will create a new file File_copy.nxs, in order to avoid modifying the orifinal data, with just the requested metadata.
+ TODO.
+Probably add a flag to make links absolute instead of relative if needed?
+Better than modifying by hand tbh.
+        This would also need an helper function.

  .. code-block:: console